Streaming media: Protocols

 Video and audio streams are compressed to make the file size smaller.
 Audio coding formats include MP3, Vorbis, AAC and Opus.
-Video coding formats include H.264, HEVC, VP8 and VP9.
+Video coding formats include H.264, HEVC, VP8, VP9 and AV1.
 Encoded audio and video streams are assembled in a container bitstream such as MP4, FLV, WebM, ASF or ISMA.
 The bitstream is delivered from a streaming server to a streaming client (e.g., the computer user with their Internet-connected laptop) using a transport protocol, such as Adobe's RTMP or RTP.

 In the 2010s, technologies such as Apple's HLS, Microsoft's Smooth Streaming, Adobe's HDS and non-proprietary formats such as MPEG-DASH emerged to enable adaptive bitrate streaming over HTTP as an alternative to using proprietary transport protocols.
 Often, a streaming transport protocol is used to send video from an event venue to a cloud transcoding service and content delivery network, which then uses HTTP-based transport protocols to distribute the video to individual homes and users.
 The streaming client (the end user) may interact with the streaming server using a control protocol, such as MMS or RTSP.

-The quality of the interaction between servers and users is based on the workload of the streaming service; as more users attempt to access a service, the more quality is affected unless there is enough bandwidth or the host is using enough proxy networks.
+The quality of the interaction between servers and users is based on the workload of the streaming service; as more users attempt to access a service the quality may be affected by resource constraints in the service.
 Deploying clusters of streaming servers is one such method where there are regional servers spread across the network, managed by a singular, central server containing copies of all the media files as well as the IP addresses of the regional servers.
 This central server then uses load balancing and scheduling algorithms to redirect users to nearby regional servers capable of accommodating them.
-This approach also allows the central server to provide streaming data to both users as well as regional servers using FFMpeg libraries if required, thus demanding the central server to have powerful data-processing and immense storage capabilities.
+This approach also allows the central server to provide streaming data to both users as well as regional servers using FFmpeg libraries if required, thus demanding the central server to have powerful data processing and immense storage capabilities.
 In return, workloads on the streaming backbone network are balanced and alleviated, allowing for optimal streaming quality.

 Designing a network protocol to support streaming media raises many problems.
 Datagram protocols, such as the User Datagram Protocol (UDP), send the media stream as a series of small packets.
 This is simple and efficient; however, there is no mechanism within the protocol to guarantee delivery.
 It is up to the receiving application to detect loss or corruption and recover data using error correction techniques.
 If data is lost, the stream may suffer a dropout.
-The Real-time Streaming Protocol (RTSP), Real-time Transport Protocol (RTP) and the Real-time Transport Control Protocol (RTCP) were specifically designed to stream media over networks.
+The Real-Time Streaming Protocol (RTSP), Real-time Transport Protocol (RTP) and the Real-time Transport Control Protocol (RTCP) were specifically designed to stream media over networks.
 RTSP runs over a variety of transport protocols, while the latter two are built on top of UDP.